DrChin_banner

 Fig 3.
 Prostate biopsy is done under ultrasound guidance

-Nowadays, we prefer to do an MRI scan prior to biopsy to identify any suspicious areas, which can be assigned a PIRADS score [Fig 4].
+Currently, we prefer to do an MRI scan prior to biopsy.
+Suspicious areas are assigned a PIRADS score [Fig 4].

-The MRI images can then be superimposed over the ultrasound to target the cancer [Fig 5].
+The MRI images are also useful for TRUS-Fusion method of biopsy where the MRI image is superimposed over the ultrasound image to target the cancer [Fig 6].

-Fig 5.
-Prostate biopsy can also be done using MRI fusion method
+Fig 6.
+Prostate biopsy using MRI-TRUS fusion method